Trademark Damages & Infringement

-A trademark is a symbol, usually defined as a unique and highly recognizable phrase, design, or emblem.
+For those who don’t know trademark law, a trademark is a symbol, usually defined as a unique and highly recognizable phrase, design, or emblem.
 It is strongly associated with the identity of a brand, and is the property of the brand’s owner.
 Trademarks may be heavily used in advertising, but they are also typically displayed on corporate signage, packaging, and letterhead.
 It is increasingly common in the modern business world to find them identifying corporate buildings, and other properties as well.
 Trademark infringement refers to the criminal act of using a trademark without proper authorization, in association with products or services, in a way that is likely to cause confusion about where those goods or services come from.

 Because of its strong brand association, the false use of a trademark can have wide-ranging and potent effects upon brand profitability – and on a company’s reputation.
 Meanwhile, consumers are tricked into purchasing goods or services which do not meet the standards of quality which they have every right to expect.
 For these reasons, the use of trademarks is strictly regulated under US law.
 Acts of trademark infringement are taken very seriously.

-Trademark Infringement Damages
+Damages for Trademark Infringement

 When a trademark is used by someone who does not have the right to use it, an offense has been made against that trademark’s owner.
 There are a number of other crimes which are conceptually similar, such as the unauthorized use of any physical company property – like a vehicle, or a building.
 To an individual, the illicit use of a trademark might be most comparable to identity theft – one of the most commonly feared crimes in American society today.
 Companies invest significant amounts of time, effort, and money in promoting their corporate and brand identities, and trademark infringement can lead to considerable financial setbacks in very short periods of time.